m-rutter/michaelrutter.dev/content/blog/keyof-any.md

 The `Record<K, T>` type is a very useful type for when you want to construct some kind of key-value pair that maps from some set of properties to a type.
-Although JavaScript has had builtin `Map` and `Set` objects for many years now with arguably a much better API than plain objects for this purpose, it is still the case that the JavaScript/TypeScript ecosystem largely assumes that users will use plain objects.
+Although JavaScript has had builtin `Map` and `Set` objects for many years now with arguably a much better API than plain objects for many purposes, it is still the case that the JavaScript/TypeScript ecosystem largely assumes that users will use plain objects.
 That said, even when you can choose between them it can often be preferable to pick a plain object when all of the key-value pairs are static and unchanging.

 For example, if you wanted to create a map from types of fruit to hex colors you might write something like this: